 - Clean the track: If the window track is dirty, this may be the source of the problem.
 Try cleaning the track using a brush and a rag.
 A vacuum can also help you remove debris.
 Now try closing the window and see if you’ve fixed the problem.

 - Lubricate the track: Another solution to try if your window is getting stuck in its track is to lubricate the track.
-You can use beeswax or candle wax to do this, or for vinyl windows, try silicone spray.
+You can use beeswax or candle wax to do this, or for composite windows, try silicone spray.
 Once you’ve lubricated the track, try closing the window.

 - Tighten the fasteners: If a fastener on the window appears to be loose, try tightening it.
 If you’re not having success, the problem may be a stripped fastening hole.
 You can fix this problem by using wood filler to fill the hole before replacing the fastener.